It’s an iPhone/iPad app that uses Bluetooth LE (Low Energy) to notify you when friends and people with common interests are nearby.

 Note that to be considered friends, you and the other person must follow one another in the social network.
 Approximal ignores one-way relationships.

-It’s in the list between Dribbble and Facebook.
+That works too.
 Approximal will first confirm your email address, and then the use the other email addresses in your device Contacts as your list of email friends.

 Note that to be considered friends, you and the other person must have one another's email addresses in your Contacts lists.
 Approximal ignores one-way relationships.